 Living conditions

-Staffordshire Terriers will do okay in an apartment if they are sufficiently exercised.
+American Staffordshire Terriers would do ok in an apartment if they exercised.
 They are very active indoors and will do alright without a yard.
 This breed prefers warm climates.

 How to take care?